santiagobarreda/FastTrack/README.md

 * A log of the selected analyses, which can then be used to select alternate preferred analysis.

 * Detailed information regarding the analyses carried out for each sound.

+* A new (as of 6/23) 'lite' version that doesn't save any intermediate files.

 &nbsp;